Close

 On top of this messaging feature, caregivers can also send reminders to your watch.
 You can either read or listen to the reminders, which is helpful if you have low vision.

 You can subscribe to OnGuard Alerts to keep family and friends informed in an emergency for an additional $3 per month.
 If you press the help button, your chosen contacts get real-time updates about your location and condition.
-You can also add a Support Circle for an extra $5 per month.
+You can also add Support Circle for an extra $5 per month.
 This keeps you in touch with loved ones through the chat and text functions and sends you appointment and medication reminders as well.
-Using the app, you can add your whole calendar and receive notifications for all your events and appointments.
+Using the app, you can add your personal calendar and receive notifications for all your events and appointments.

 In contrast to some other medical alert watches we tested, the MGMove does not offer the ability to call people directly from the watch and it does not include fall detection.